Online Network Traffic Classification Based on External Attention and Convolution by IP Packet Header: Introduction

-Unfortunately, most of the current packet-level online traffic classification methods need to exploit payload data and inevitably violate the users' privacy protection requirements \cite{gu2021research,lotfollahi2020deep,li2018byte,zeng2019test,xu2019traffic,ren2021tree}.
-Therefore, it is necessary to study whether network traffic can be classified only using packet headers instead of data payloads, in order to meet the two-tier requirements of classification performance and user privacy protection.
+Unfortunately, most of the current packet-level online traffic classification methods need to exploit payload data and inevitably violate the user's privacy protection requirements \cite{gu2021research,lotfollahi2020deep,li2018byte,zeng2019test,xu2019traffic,ren2021tree}.
+Therefore, it is necessary to study whether network traffic can be classified only using packet headers instead of data payloads in order to meet the two-tier requirements of classification performance and user's privacy protection.
 So far as we know, the shortest data packet length used for network traffic classification is 40 bytes in all the previous works \cite{xie2020sam,xie2021self}.
 It actually does not involve payload data when the application transmission protocol is TCP/IP.
-But it does not work when the service transmission protocol is UDP/IP since the packet header length is less than 40 bytes and the payload data is inevitably used as one part of raw data.
-In summary, no research work is clearly proposed to devote on the problem of network traffic classification with only packet headers.
-To solve this problem, we propose the idea of network traffic classification only based on the IP packet header.
-This is reasonable for the following reasons.
-First, some IP packet headers fields, such as total length, type of service, or identification etc., actually contain some service-related information.
-For example, the value of total length of chat service is generally smaller than that of streaming service.
-Secondly, network traffic classification only based on the IP packet header can satisfy some application requirements in some scenarios when the classification graduality is to distinguish the different service type, such as chat, email or video etc..
-For example, a typical scenario is classifying all network traffic into several levels of service categories in order to allocate or schedule resources for the operator’s QoS management requirements.
-Furthermore, in order to improve the performance of classification accuracy and speed, we tries to do some works from the two viewpoints of IP packet header preprocessing and more efficient classification model.
+However, it does not work when the service transmission protocol is UDP/IP since the packet header length is less than 40 bytes, and the payload data is inevitably used as one part of raw data.
+In summary, no research work is clearly proposed to devote to the problem of network traffic classification with only packet headers.
+In general, it may be believed that IP packet headers do not carry service content information and the feasibility of classifying network traffic only by packet header is doubtful.
+To solve this problem, we propose the idea of network traffic classification only based on the IP packet header and do some works to demonstrate its feasibility in this paper.

-On the aspect of IP packet header preprocessing, we first eliminate the two invalid IP packet header fields for traffic classfication, i.e. source and destination IP addresses.
-We conduct statistical analysis on the 12-byte packet header information of all samples within each category and partitioned their values into predefined ranges to demonstrate the efficacy of network layer header information in distinguishing different network traffic.
-Furthermore, we validate our findings through experiments conducted on multiple open-source datasets.
-The results indicate that utilizing solely the network layer IP packet header achieves the goal of classifying network traffic at the granularity of network services, and it can satisfy the requirements for online classification.